Bluegogo: History

 In January 2017, Bluegogo announced plans to expand overseas to San Francisco, intending to "disrupt" the bike-sharing industry in the United States.
 The announcement was met with resistance from local politicians, who objected to the lack of planning and permits for the "dumping of tens of thousands of bicycles" onto city streets.
 Bluegogo scaled back its rollout plans and sought to cooperate with the city government, which later approved regulations on station-less bicycle-sharing systems to avoid similar problems in the future.
 After failing to secure commercial permits, Bluegogo suspended its San Francisco operations and took their bicycles off the streets.

-According to The Seattle Times, Bluegogo has been discussing a launch in Seattle, along with rival private bicycle-sharing companies LimeBike and Spin.
+According to The Seattle Times, Bluegogo had been discussing a launch in Seattle at the time, along with rival private bicycle-sharing companies Lime and Spin.